akka/akka/akka-docs/rst/java/io.rst

-It should be noted that all writes which are currently buffered have also been sent to the connection actor upon entering this state, which means that the :class:`ResumeWriting` message is enqueued after those writes, leading to the reception of all outstanding :class:`CommandFailre` messages (which are ignored in this state) before receiving the :class:`WritingResumed` signal.
+It should be noted that all writes which are currently buffered have also been sent to the connection actor upon entering this state, which means that the :class:`ResumeWriting` message is enqueued after those writes, leading to the reception of all outstanding :class:`CommandFailed` messages (which are ignored in this state) before receiving the :class:`WritingResumed` signal.
 That latter message is sent by the connection actor only once the internally queued write has been fully completed, meaning that a subsequent write will not fail.
 This